phryszlo/scrabble/README.md

 - The rules say you have to use the center square on your first turn, but if you two decide you don't care about that rule... this game is not your mother, kids.

 - Don't try getting away with any of that playing just one tile business.
 You know it's a different algorithm don't you?
-If I can't immediately determine if you are in a row or a column, then I need a whole other function, my friend, and I just don't have the time.
+If I can't immediately determine if you are in a row or a column, then I need a whole 'nother function, my friend, and I just don't have the time.
 So just play two, you baby.
   - _**REVISION**_ This note no longer applies.
 The feature has been added.
+I was wrong about the 'nother function, it was actually super easy.
+So there.

 - Think there should be a pass option?
 Or an exchange tiles option?
 Just because it says so in the rules, you say?
 Quit whining and play with what you've got.
 I got deadlines here!
+  - _**REVISION**_ This note is only half true now.
+There _is_ now an exchange tiles option, although it's all or none.
+None of this, I'll take three please crap.
+You want an exchange, you gotta commit.
+And, as pursuant to rule 17, subsection iii.11 of the Fourth Revised Scrabble Rules of Decorum, this will forfeit your current turn.
+After two seconds to consider your new array of tilings.